Success-Vera/Success-Vera/README.md

-- 👋 Hi, I’m @Success-Vera
-- 👀 I’m interested in Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on projects on Machine Learning
+Hello, my name is Ifeoma Veronica Nwabufo.
+I have a bachelor's degree in Mathematics and currently undergoing a masters degree in Big Data.
+I am interested in Artificial Intelligence, Machine Learning, Deep Learning, Data Science and Big Data.
+I like writing and teaching.

-- 📫 How to reach me ifysuccessvera@gmail.com
+You can reach me on ifysuccessvera@gmail.com

 <!---
 Success-Vera/Success-Vera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.